Homage to Manjushri.

 - The meditative attainment from a balanced absorption on cessation (‘gog-pa’i snyoms-‘jug) – a temporary blockage, during this absorption, of the gross consciousness and mental factors that have either stable or unstable continuums, such as feelings and gross distinguishing or disturbing emotions.

-A Compendium of Special Topics of General Knowledge (mNgon-pa kun-btus, Abhidharmasamuccaya), a Chittamatra text by Asanga, lists several more, including:
+Anthology of Special Topics of Knowledge (mNgon-pa kun-btus, Abhidharmasamuccaya), a Chittamatra text by Asanga, lists several more, including:

 - Time (dus)

 - Location (yul)

 - Speed (mgyogs-pa)

 Many more items can be added to this list that Sautrantika accepts, most noteworthy of which are:

 - Persons (gang-zag)

 - The conventional “I” (nga)

 - Impermanence (mi-rtag-pa)